MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.OutlookCalendarUsageErr.MeetRcpt.ForwardActions.Rule.O16

 Collects success and failure of the Forward, Forward as Attachment, and Forward as iCalendar action for Single, Recurring, and Exceptional Meeting Responses in the Mail, Calendar, and Inspector Outlook view.
 The failure rate of the Forward, Forward as Attachment, and Forward as iCalendar actions are actively monitored for anomalies.
 Anomalous statistics indicate a failure Outlooks ability to conduct core calendar operations.
-This data is also used to diagnose other Calendar related issues that may be detected.
+This data is also used to diagnose other Calendar-related issues that may be detected.

 The following fields are collected: